Let’s Rethink Lunch: A Healthy Meals Program of HCPSS

 We don’t just meet national standards―we exceed them.
 We do not fry anything, so we serve oven roasted potato wedges, not french fries.
 All of our ‘a la carte’ items for sale outside of the lunch menu have high nutritional content and low added sugar.
 We also support Maryland agriculture and business: all our milk comes from Frederick, our bread comes from Baltimore-based H&S Bakery, and many of our vegetables are grown in-state.
 In fact, 60 percent of our food comes from local vendors.

 We are strengthening our commitment to healthy meals for the students in our care.
 In spring 2016, HCPSS launched the “Let’s Rethink Lunch” healthy meals program at Bollman Bridge, Laurel Woods and Talbott Springs elementary schools with new fresh fruit and vegetable bars for students.
-With the start of the 2017–2018 school year, we are expanding Let’s Rethink Lunch to all HCPSS elementary schools.
+Beginning with the 2017-2018 school year, Let’s Rethink Lunch was expanded to all elementary schools.
 The program gives students access to a wider range of high quality, healthy and delicious options for school meals.

 Let’s Rethink Lunch helps more students eat better and learn better.
 The program’s expansion aligns with the school system’s goal of providing a nurturing educational program that promotes student health and wellness.